open-telemetry/opentelemetry.io/content/en/docs/workshop/_index.md

 ---
 title: "Workshop"
-weight: 1
+weight: 10
 ---

-This section contains resources for the OpenTelemetry Workshop
+This section contains resources for the OpenTelemetry Workshop.